 If payment is not received due to insufficient funds or for any other reason, we may, consistent with applicable laws, assess late payment fees, suspend, and/or limit the Services.
 To bring your accounts back into good standing, you will be required to pay all outstanding amounts for your services that are due and unpaid.
 We may also terminate your accounts.
 If we terminate your accounts, any unused services will be forfeited.
 We reserve the right to send unpaid bills to third party collection agencies.

-Please see the Subscription Information to learn more about usage fees, billing cycles, disputing your bill, and other information about managing your Project Fi accounts.
+Please see the Subscription Information to learn more about usage fees, billing cycles, disputing your bill, and other information about managing your Google Fi accounts.

 Calling 911.
 When making calls to a public-safety answering point (PSAP) from a mobile device, such as dialing 911, you should always be prepared to provide your location and your phone number.
 Unlike calls from a traditional wireline phone, a PSAP may not know the emergency caller’s location or phone number.
 Although some local emergency authorities have enabled enhanced 911 services (“E911” or “Enhanced 911”) that use Global Positioning Satellites (“GPS”) or other methods to determine callers’ locations, E911 does not always provide accurate location information.
 If your mobile device is indoors, cannot acquire a satellite signal, or otherwise cannot obtain your location, your location may not be automatically delivered to the PSAP.
 Also, the process of porting a phone number may limit the Services such that we may not be able to provide location services to PSAP during that time.